JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 ```
 For more information on R2 solver, refere to (ref)

-To change the mini-batch data and update the epochs, a callback method can be constructoed and passed on to the R2 solver.
+To change the mini-batch data and update the epochs, a callback method may be constructed and passed on to the R2 solver.

 ```julia
 function cb(